garris/BackstopJS/README.md

 ### Version 1.3.2 available now
 [Please file questions, comments or issues here](https://github.com/garris/BackstopJS/issues).

-**Version 1.3.2 adds CI Integration with junit reports and some nice to haves...**
+####Version 1.3.2 adds CI Integration with junit reports and some nice to haves...**
 - take screenshots of your entire document
 - React app integration [check out the example](https://github.com/garris/BackstopJS/tree/master/test/simpleReactApp).

+####Version 1.1
-####Version 1.1 includes reliability fixes plus a handful of improvements to close out the original roadmap.
+- reliability fixes plus a handful of improvements to close out the original roadmap.
 - Simplified installation -- just `npm install backstopjs` and you're ready to go!
 - All `Gulp` commands have been migrated to `npm run <command>` format for better compatibility!
 - now add logic and comments to your configs (optional JS based configs)